-Title Page
+Section Title

-Purpose of the policy
+1 Purpose of the policy

-Our staff
+2 Our staff

-Our children
+3 Our children

-Peer on Peer Abuse - What is it?
+4 Peer on Peer Abuse - What is it?

-Indicators that a child may be suffering from peer on peer abuse
+5 Indicators that a child may be suffering from child-on-child abuse

-Responding to a concern/incident/disclosure of peer-on-peer abuse
+6 Responding to a concern/incident/disclosure of child-on-child abuse

-Action following a report of sexual violence and/or sexual harassment
+7 Action following a report of sexual violence and/or sexual harassment

-Reporting to the Police
+8 Reporting to the Police

-Referring to Staffordshire Children's Advice and Support
+9 Referring to Staffordshire Children's Advice and Support

-Working with our parents/carers
+10 Working with our Parents/Carers

-Sanctions
+11 Sanctions

-Post incident management
+12 Post incident management

-S

-Risk assessments/safety plans
+Appendix A Risk assessments/safety plans

-Purpose of the policy Our staff Our children Peer on Peer Abuse - What is it?
-Indicators that a child may be suffering from peer on peer abuse Responding to a concern/incident/disclosure of peer-on-peer abuse Action following a report of sexual violence and/or sexual harassment Reporting to the Police Referring to Staffordshire Children's Advice and Support Working with our parents/carers Sanctions Post incident management

-(1) Purpose of the Policy
+1. Purpose of the Policy